clementkubica/FurnitureFlow/README.md

     * To create a Firebase project go to this [link][Firebase-create-url] and follow the instructions
     * Make sure to create a web app which will generate the necessary API keys and config values for your website to connect to Firebase

-* Gemini API Key
-    * Get a free API Key [here](https://ai.google.dev/gemini-api/docs/api-key)
-    * Make sure your API Key is associated with the same Firebase project you created

 * Google Maps API Key
     * Get a free API Key [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
     * Again, make sure the key is associated with your Firebase project